Signed in as:

 filler@godaddy.com

-With an infant and a 2 year old, I did not have much time to work with clay, even though
+In 1974,with an infant and a 2 year old, I did not have much time to work with clay, even though

 I had installed a kiln and a wheel in my basement.
 This frustrated me at times, until I realized that when I was cooking, washing the dishes, or carpooling a group of tots to the nursery school, I was still thinking,planning and designing.
+I was also very involved with The Michigan Potter's Association becoming their delegate to the local chapter of the American Craft Association .
+Through the MPA I was able to maintain my contacts with friends I had made at Pewabic.

 To give myself some uninterrupted time, I hired a sitter for about 3 hours two afternoons a

 week.
 My basement workroom, which was about 8 by 8 feet was far from ideal.
-I used to joke that when I was doing laundry, I couldn’t work and when I was working, I couldn’t do laundry because the tops of the washer and dryer were used for pieces in process,but actually it was not a joke.
-I had shelving in the furnace room which meant that, until I learned how to prevent it , pieces dried unevenly and too fast leading to cracking or warping.
+I used to joke that when I was doing laundry, I couldn’t work and when I was working, I couldn’t do laundry because the tops of the washer and dryer were used for pieces in process, but actually it was not a joke.
+I had shelving in the furnace room which meant that, until I learned how to prevent it , pieces dried unevenly and too fast, leading to cracking or warping.

 Nonetheless I was making progress with my work, entering some shows, selling a few pieces in local galleries and even doing a couple of art fairs.